 Once the physician has taken the time to collect all of the information on a patient’s medical history and their symptoms, they will move on to the physical exam.
 The physician will listen to the patient’s heart and lungs like any other visit; however, they will focus on the fractured clavicle.
 There are a few common physical exam findings that they will look for on their exam, including:

 Swelling, Tenderness, and Bruising: These are common physical exam findings with any fractured bone and this holds true for a broken clavicle as well.
-There may be swelling over the fracture site as the body rushes fluids to the fracture location to expedite the healing process.
+There may be swelling over the fracture site as the body rushes fluids to the fracture location to expedite the healing process and limit your range of motion.
 When the physician palpates over the fractured clavicle, the patient may experience a slight increase in the amount of pain, called point tenderness.
 Furthermore, there are many different blood vessels that run through the shoulder that could have been damaged by the fracture.
 This could lead to bruising over the broken collarbone.

 The Shoulder May Sag: The physician will want to look at both shoulders to check and see if one of the shoulders is sagging.
 Because the clavicle plays an important role in the movement of the arm, it’s not unusual for patients to have the shoulder on the fractured side sag a little bit lower because the clavicle is no longer able to do its job correctly.What Kind of Imaging Studies Will I Need?